 - Assemble a core qualified team (four members) to lead the quality improvement efforts

-- Attend the three in-person QTP meetings over a six-month period
+- Attend the three in-person (if travel allows) QTP meetings over a six-month period

 - Have at least one team member that is a physician and ASCO member; others may be clinical or administrative staff or a patient, caregiver, and/or advocate representative